Energy transition and innovation

 Hydro-Québec contributes financially to strategic projects and participates in the pilot projects of public transit authorities.
 For the transport of merchandise and to meet its own transportation needs, the company collaborates on pilot projects for charging vehicle fleets and works to electrify its own fleet.

 - Strong growth in the Electric Circuit, the largest public charging network for electric vehicles in Québec and Eastern Ontario.
-The network comprises 2,389 charging stations, including 278 fast chargers, in 17 of Québec’s administrative regions.
-Eastern Ontario is served by the Electric Circuit with a total of 20 charging stations, including 12 fast chargers.
+The network comprises more than 3,000 charging stations, including 450 fast chargers, in 17 of Québec’s administrative regions.

 Capitalizing on solar power